ibm-cloud-docs/hp-virtual-servers/hpvs_responsibilities.md

 {:download: .download}
 {:preview: .preview}

-# Understanding your responsibilities when using {{site.data.keyword.hpvs}}
+# Understanding your responsibilities when you use {{site.data.keyword.hpvs}}
 {: #resphpvs}
 <!-- The title of your H1 should be Understanding your responsibilities with using _service-name_, where _service-name_ is the non-trademarked short version conref. -->

-Learn about the management responsibilities and terms and conditions that you have when you use {{site.data.keyword.hpvs}}.
-For a high-level view of the service types in {{site.data.keyword.Bluemix}} and the breakdown of responsibilities between the customer and {{site.data.keyword.IBM_notm}} for each type, see [Shared responsibilities for using {{site.data.keyword.cloud_notm}} offerings](/docs/overview?topic=overview-shared-responsibilities).
+Find out more about the management responsibilities and terms and conditions that you have when you use {{site.data.keyword.hpvs}}.

+For a high-level view of the service types in {{site.data.keyword.Bluemix}} and the breakdown of how the responsibilities are shared between the customer and {{site.data.keyword.IBM_notm}} for each service type, see [Shared responsibilities for using {{site.data.keyword.cloud_notm}} offerings](/docs/overview?topic=overview-shared-responsibilities).
 {:shortdesc}

 Review the following sections for the specific responsibilities for you and for {{site.data.keyword.IBM_notm}} when you use {{site.data.keyword.hpvs}}.
 For the overall terms of use, see [{{site.data.keyword.Bluemix}} Terms and Notices](/docs/overview/terms-of-use?topic=overview-terms).